danielvieiralopes/danielvieiralopes/README.md

 ### Hi there I'm Daniel Vieira 👋

-- 🔭 I’m currently working on BackEnd with C# and PL/SQL
+- 🔭 I’m currently working on BackEnd with Dotnet.
 - 🌱 I’m currently learning Fullstack Web development.
 - 📫 How to reach me: https://www.linkedin.com/in/danvieiralopes/